 Assistant Coach - Ron Gaffner

 Coach Ron Gaffner returns as an assistant coach for the Jayhawks after 25 years as head coach.
+His primary duties include recruiting, academic advisor, and fundraising for the Dan Burt Memorial Wrestling Scholarship.
 He is a graduate of Central Michigan University with a BS degree in Education and an MA in Athletic Administration.

 Coach Gaffner lives in Whitehall with his wife Nadine.